lldietz/ICS_SFCM/README.md

 <img src="3_results/gatingscheme_celltype.png" width="100%"/>

-**Figure 7: Gating strategy of manual gating**

-The cell labels obtained from manual gating can be converted into a **vector of cell labels** using the `q_Gating_matrix_aggregates` function in the `0_source` file.
-This is a wrapper function based on the `FlowSOM::GetFlowJoLabels function`.
-This vector can later be added to colData(sce) in script `6_dimred_clustering` for visualization of manual cell labels on a UMAP.
+The cell labels obtained from manual gating can be converted into a **vector of cell labels** using the `q_Gating_matrix_vector` function in the `0_source` file.
+This is a wrapper function based on the `FlowSOM::GetFlowJoLabels` function.
+The resulting vector can be added to colData(sce) in the script `6_dimred_clustering` for visualization of manual cell labels on a UMAP.

 ### Step F: Gate marker positivity